Brennan Ward: Bare-knuckle boxing

 On April 8, 2019, Bare Knuckle FC president David Feldman announced that Ward had signed a contract with the organization.

-Ward was expected to face former UFC Welterweight champion Johny Hendricks at World Bare Knuckle Fighting Federation's inaugural event on November 9, 2018.
+Ward was expected to face former UFC Welterweight champion Johny Hendricks at World Bare Knuckle Fighting Federations inaugural event on November 9, 2018.
 During the fight week, Ward announced that he wouldn't be fighting at the event due to a contract dispute.

+On December 20, 2024, it was announced that Ward had signed with the Bare Knuckle Fighting Championship (BKFC).

+Ward faced James Dennis on February 1, 2025 at BKFC on DAZN: Mohegan Sun.
+He won the fight by knockout in the first round.

+Ward faced JR Rumsley on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+He lost the fight by technical knockout in the third round.

 Return to Bellator MMA

 Ward battled with drug addiction throughout his career and after spending time in jail Ward decided to attend rehab and get sober.
-His first mixed martial arts bout in four and a half years took place at Bellator 274 on February 19, 2022 against Brandon Bell.
+His first mixed martial arts bout in four and a half years took place at Bellator 274 on February 19, 2022, against Brandon Bell.
 He won the bout in dominant fashion, finishing Bell in the second round via technical knockout.

 On April 15, 2022, it was announced that Ward signed a multi-fight contract with Bellator.

-Ward's next bout in Bellator was at Bellator 282 on June 24, 2022 against Kassius Kayne.
+Ward's next bout in Bellator was at Bellator 282 on June 24, 2022, against Kassius Kayne.
 He won the bout via TKO stoppage in the second round.

-Ward faced Sabah Homasi on February 4, 2023 at Bellator 290.
+Ward faced Sabah Homasi on February 4, 2023, at Bellator 290.
 Ward won by technical knockout in the second round, after dropping Homasi with a head kick and finishing the bout with ground and pound.